Patrick Rothfuss: Writing

 In 2018, Rothfuss was the co-writer of the comics limited series Rick and Morty vs. Dungeons & Dragons #1-4 with Jim Zub and with art by Troy Little.
 The crossover, between the adult animated sitcom Rick and Morty comic book and Dungeons & Dragons, was published by IDW Publishing and Oni Press.
 The Rick and Morty vs Dungeons and Dragons Deluxe Edition, by Rothfuss, Zub, and Little, was nominated for the 2022 "Best Graphic Album—Reprint" Eisner Award.

-In July 2020, Rothfuss's editor and publisher Betsy Wollheim responded publicly on her Facebook account to an article speculating on reasons why The Doors of Stone, the concluding volume of the trilogy, had not been published, saying she had "never seen a word of book three" and that she didn't think Rothfuss had written anything since 2014, despite having already been paid.
-While Wollheim partially agreed that readers shouldn't feel entitled to dictate how Rothfuss spends his time, but asked, "But what about the publishers who paid them?".
+In July 2020, Rothfuss's editor and publisher Betsy Wollheim responded publicly on her Facebook account to an article speculating on reasons why The Doors of Stone, the concluding volume of the trilogy, had not been published.
+Woldheim noted that she had "never seen a word of book three" and that she didn't think Rothfuss had written anything since 2014, despite having already been paid.
+While Wollheim partially agreed that readers shouldn't feel entitled to dictate how Rothfuss spends his time, she asked, "But what about the publishers who paid them?".
 The post has since been deleted.

 In December 2021, Rothfuss tweeted that he would "[s]hare a full chapter of Doors of Stone" if his charity reached a $333,333 fundraising goal.
-Later that month he added more stretch goals, with the largest being for $666,666 to "assemble the Geek Glitterati equivalent of the Avengers and record [the full chapter] for you".
-He noted that such a goal would take some time but said, "I'm pretty sure we'll be able to get it done early next year.
+Later that month, he added more stretch goals; the largest being for $666,666 to "assemble the Geek Glitterati equivalent of the Avengers and record [the full chapter] for you".
+He noted that such a goal would take some time.
+Rothfuss said, "I'm pretty sure we'll be able to get it done early next year.
 February at the latest."
-The chapter has not been released, with Rothfuss saying in April 2022 that the process was "moving more slowly than [he] would like."
+As of May 2026, the chapter has not been released, with Rothfuss saying in April 2022 that the process was "moving more slowly than [he] would like."

 Underthing Press

 In December 2021, Rothfuss partnered with Grim Oak Press to create a new imprint called Underthing Press.
 The new imprint's first project was a reprint of Ursula Vernon's webcomic Digger, which won the Hugo Award in 2012.
-Rothfuss stated that he'd always daydreamed of starting his own imprint and he decided to create Underthing Press when he realized he couldn't buy a new copy of Digger Omnibus after giving his copy to a friend.
+Rothfuss stated that he had always daydreamed of starting his own imprint.
+As such, he decided to create Underthing Press when he realized he could not buy a new copy of Digger Omnibus after giving his copy to a friend.